ThomasBleijendaal/umbraco-custom-section/docs/tfa.md

 ﻿## Basic Two Factor Authentication

-Since Umbraco relies on Owin and ASP.NET Identity, adding or modifying the login flow is easy.
+Since Umbraco relies on Owin and ASP.NET Identity, modifying the login flow is relatively easy.
 Adding Two Factor Authentication is quite simple and really adds an extra level of security to your Umbraco.

 There is a seperate [2FA plugin available](https://github.com/Offroadcode/Umbraco-2FA) in the Packages page in the Developer section, but it's broken since version 7.7, so not really an option.
-And, since custom sections often come with some specific needs, it's best to clearly demonstrate the absolute basics of 2FA in Umbraco.
+And, since custom sections often come with some specific needs, it's best to clearly demonstrate the absolute basics of getting 2FA to work in Umbraco.

 ### Nuget package